 Washi tape sticks long enough and doesn’t damage the surface it is stuck to.
 It comes in fun colors and patterns.
 I chose to do plain black.
 I thought the contrast against the stark whiteness would work nicely and I think I nailed it.

-You can tackle different shapes to create different faux inlays in your doors.
+You can tackle different shapes to create different faux inlays on your doors.
 Here are some other fun examples of this project.

-Here is the before photo of one of my my plain boring white doors.
+Here is the before photo of one of my plain boring white doors.

 And here are the after photos.
 Looks better right?